Frontage road: Texas

-As of 2007, according to the state comptroller, Texas had built over 6500 mi of frontage roads.
+In 2007, the Texas state comptroller stated the state had built over 6500 mi of frontage roads.
 This was far more than any other state.
-The state government's obsession with always building frontage roads alongside major highways is credited to chief highway engineer Dewitt Greer (1940–1968).
-He started building frontage roads as a measure to reduce right-of-way acquisition costs by ensuring access to new highways for affected landowners; otherwise, the state would have needed to pay them a higher price for cutting off access to their land.
+The state government's tendency to construct frontage roads alongside major highways has been historically credited to chief highway engineer Dewitt Greer (1940–1968).
+He began building frontage roads as a measure to reduce right-of-way acquisition costs by ensuring access to new highways for affected landowners; otherwise, the state would have needed to pay them a higher price for cutting off access to their land.

 Most Texas freeways have service roads on both sides.
 In urban and suburban areas, the traffic typically travels one-way, in the direction of the adjacent freeway.
 Most other areas have two-way traffic, but as an area urbanizes, the frontage road is often converted to one-way traffic (2 lanes).
 In cases of freeway congestion or shutdown, the frontage road provides an instant detour, subject to delays at each stop sign or stoplight at cross streets.

 Where two new Texas freeways meet, especially on the edge of major metropolitan areas, the state will often first build the junctions for the one-way frontage roads—that is, four at-grade intersections—followed by an overpass where one freeway crosses over another.
 This requires motorists who desire to switch freeways to exit to the adjacent frontage road, turn at an at-grade intersection onto the frontage road for the other freeway, and then merge into the other freeway.
 As traffic increases at the at-grade intersections, the state slowly adds direct ramps between freeways for the most in-demand traffic movements, thereby reducing such inconvenience for motorists.

 Over 80% of Houston freeways have service roads, which locals typically call feeders.
 Many service roads in urban and suburban areas of Texas have the convenience of Texas U-turns, as a left lane curving under an overpass, allowing drivers to avoid stopping for traffic lights when making a U-turn.